Alemaksus/data-quality-checker/Documentation/DEPLOYMENT.md

 ### SQLite (Default)

 SQLite database is created automatically on first run.
-The `db.sqlite3` file will be created in the project root.
+The `db.sqlite3` file will be created in the `data/db/` directory.

 ### PostgreSQL (Optional)